anskarl/LoMRF/doc/3_1_weight_learning_examples.md

 lomrf-wlearn -i traffic.mln -o traffic-learned.mln -t traffic-train.db -ne State/2
 ```

 This produces the file traffic-learned.mln with the learned weights.
-Using this along with the test data, we can compute the truth value of each state.
+Using the resulting trained MLN model along with the test data, we can compute the truth value of each state.